GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Dictionary
-Dictionary is an iterable object that has indexing `key` data and `value` data paired as a single element.
+Dictionary is a "non-sequence" iterable object that has indexing `key` data and `value` data paired as a single element.
 Dictionary does not call value by integer index but through `key`.
 Dictionary uses curly bracket `{}` to distinguish itself from other iterable.

 ```python
 dictionary = {key1: value1, key2: value2, key3: value3}